-WLEE 260 Challenge I: Group Games and Initiatives 2 Semester Hours
+WLEE 260 Facilitation of Group Games and Initiatives

 This 2-credit advanced WLEE skills course is designed to introduce the students to the basics of facilitating group games, initiatives and low ropes elements.
 History, theory, principles and skills of group and game initiative leadership will be explored in an experiential context.
 Emphasis will be on sequencing and leading activities safely and methods of group processing.
-Prerequisite: WLEE 101; Course eligibility contingent upon Instructor's approval of student's competence in the basic essential skills unique to this course.

-WLEE 261 Challenge II: Ropes Course Facilitation 2 Semester Hours
+WLEE 261 Ropes Course Facilitation

 This 2-credit advanced WLEE skills course is designed to introduce the student to basics of high challenge course facilitation skills.
 Emphasis will be on safety, program design, rescue skills, and processing.
 Students will become familiar with national standards regarding challenge course facilitation and administration.
 Administrative skills will also be covered.
-Prerequisites: Completion of Immersion Semester and WLEE 260: Challenge I. Course eligibility contingent upon Instructor's approval of student's competence in the basic essential skills unique to this course.
+Prerequisites: Completion of Immersion Semester.
+Course eligibility contingent upon Instructor's approval of student's competence in the basic essential skills unique to this course.